Getting recommendation is not always better: Proposed model (IPDwRec)

-\emph{Payoff ratio.} We want to compare the performances of the cooperators and the defectors at the end of the game.
-To do that we define \emph{average payoff} of all agents in a given set $A$ as
+We want to compare the performances of the cooperators and the defectors at the end of the game.
+Let $\mathcal{A}$ be a set of agents.
+Then we define \emph{average payoff} of agents in $\mathcal{A}$ as

 where $\text{payoff}(i)$ denotes the accumulated payoffs by agent $i$ at the end of the game.

 We have two sets of agents.
 The set $\mathcal{C}$ of agents with cooperation probability $\rho > 0.5$ are considered cooperators.
 The rest of the agents are called defectors and denoted by $\mathcal{D}$.
 Now, we can define \emph{payoff ratio} as